vegaprotocol/documentation/docs/tutorials/proposals/_generated-proposals/_updateMarketState_cmd.md

 ./vegawallet transaction send --wallet YOUR_WALLETNAME --pubkey YOUR_PUBLIC_KEY --network NETWORK_NAME '{
  "proposalSubmission": {
   "rationale": {
-   "title": "Close market X",
+   "title": "Terminate market X",
-   "description": "Market X should be closed as it is no longer relevant.
+   "description": "Market X should be terminated as it is no longer relevant.
 Termination price set in proposal."
   },
   "terms": {
    "updateMarketState": {